steel-wing/zenbook-duo-hyprland/README.md

 source = ~/.config/hypr/zenbook.conf
 ```
 _This is assuming that the files from this repository made it into your Downloads folder as they are listed in this directory._

+Also, feel free to copy the contents of `hypridle.conf` into your hypridle file, for more responsive keyboard backlight control.

 ### Scripts
 The value for **TARGET_ID** in `zenbook-scripts/screen-response.sh` needs to be modified to the ID of your own keyboard,